ShiZzO/AdMouse/README.md

 # Note:

-If you use Xbox Live, then these hosts have to be whitelisted or you will not get achievements:
+If you use Xbox Live, then these hosts have to be whitelisted/removed or you will not get achievements:

 - v10.vortex-win.data.microsoft.com
 - v20.vortex-win.data.microsoft.com